SFSafeSymbols/SFSafeSymbols/README.md

   Dynamic localization, in contrast, is useful when dealing with an array of `SFSymbols` which all have different available localizations.

-Attention: Serializing and deserializing `SFSymbol`s currently makes them lose their _explicit_ localizations.
-This will be addressed in a future version.
+Attention: Serializing and deserializing `SFSymbol`s currently makes them lose their _explicit_ both static and dynamic localization information.
+Regaining dynamic localization information may be addressed in a future version of `SFSafeSymbols`.
 ## Contributing

 Contributions are very much welcome!
 See [CONTRIBUTING.md](https://github.com/SFSafeSymbols/SFSafeSymbols/blob/stable/CONTRIBUTING.md) for more information.